return to rampartmanagement.com

 Maybrook Crossings is a 245-home (single-family) neighborhood located near the intersection of S. New Hope Rd. and Maybrook Crossing Drive.
 The community roads are: Boulder Ridge Drive, Brown Owl Drive, Crescent Forest Drive, Cricket Ridge Drive, Dracena Drive, Landale Court, Lilymount Drive, Maybrook Crossing Drive and Pebble Ridge Drive.

 The association is led by a five-person board of directors who, generally, hold regular board meetings at least quarterly, on Tuesdays, from 6:30 – 7:30 PM at the Barwell Road Community Center, located on Barwell Park Drive.
 Board meetings are open to all members who wish to attend, however, advance notice is required to ensure sufficient meeting space is available to suit all attendees.
-If you plan on attending any of the “Board Meetings”, please email the property manager, Ted Parenti at firstname.lastname@example.org.
-The 2017 meeting schedule is as follows:
+If you plan on attending any of the “Board Meetings”, please email the property manager, Robin Clark at firstname.lastname@example.org.
+The 2018 meeting schedule will be posted soon.